Select Page

 by Feb 8, 2022Criminal Defense Attorney, Dea Cortney, DWI / DUI

-If your Minnesota driver’s license has been revoked or cancelled because of a DWI or other qualified impaired driving incident, you may be able to regain your driving privileges by participating in the Minnesota Ignition Interlock Device Program (IIDP).
+If your Minnesota driver’s license has been revoked or cancelled because of a DWI or other qualified impaired driving incident, you may be able to regain your driving privileges by participating in the MN Ignition Interlock Device Program (IIDP).
 In this blog, we will tell you about the reasons you may want or need to enter the IIDP and answer some common questions we hear about the law and the program.

 Who needs to use an ignition interlock device?